BrettBlox/GB-Bowlworks/src/store/aztec-arrows-open-1918.md

 title: 'Aztec Arrows (Open) (#1918)'
 date: 2019-08-18T19:16:52.213Z
 ---
-This is an open segment decorative bowl consisting of 288 segments using Walnut, Bloodwood & Maple.
+This is an open segment decorative bowl consisting of 288 segments using Walnut, Wenge, Bloodwood & Maple.
 It stands 7.5" high and is 8.5" in diameter.

 ![](https://res.cloudinary.com/dy6lb8vna/image/upload/v1566155993/GB%20Bowlworks%20Gallery/1918b.jpg)